Healthcare in Nigeria: Inadequate funding

 One of the most significant barriers to effective healthcare delivery in Nigeria is inadequate funding.
 The healthcare sector consistently receives a lower budget allocation than the 15% benchmark set by the Abuja Declaration of 2001, where African Union (AU) countries pledged to increase health sector spending.
 As a result, many health facilities lack the necessary financial resources to provide essential services, procure medical equipment, and maintain infrastructure.
 The reliance on out-of-pocket expenses for healthcare financing places a heavy burden on individuals, particularly those in low-income and rural communities.
 Efforts such as the Basic Health Care Provision Fund (BHCPF) aim to improve healthcare financing, but implementation challenges and mismanagement of funds have slowed progress.

+Healthcare financing is a mixture of government funding, personal charges, and private/insurance funding.
+Nigeria has a total of 39914 operational hospitals and clinics and 0.5 hospital beds per 1000 people.
+It has 0.381 and 1.7 units of doctors and nurses per 1000 people respectively.

+The health sector funding of Nigeria is not meeting the African Union commitment of 15% of the total budget to the sector.
+Unavailability of fund and dwindling economy may have resulted in this.
+Also, the available scarce funds may not have been used judiciously.
+The continuous drastic increase in the population of Nigeria, due to a high fertility rate of 4.92 births per woman is adversely affecting the economic and health status of the country also.
+This is more so due to the triangular dynamic equilibrium between the trios of population, economic and health status.
+Inadvertently, the continuous increase in population has had an economic impact on, and has led to, inadequate financing of the healthcare sector.
+A typical example is the stopped free healthcare program of the Osun State government, one of the 36 states in Nigeria, as a result of an economic crisis in 2015.
+This led to the creation of a Public Private Partnership in the hospital pharmacies of the State.

 Privatization and commercialization of public health service

 Public health services in Nigeria are of poor quality and are not adequately available, accessible, and affordable to many people who need these services.
 The search for solutions has led to the idea of privatization and commercialization of public health services.
 This development is greatly favored by the idea that it will increase competition and result in the lowering of unit price of health services and make such services more affordable to the poor.
 However, the argument against it is that privatization and commercialization in Nigeria will be a mirage unless institutional reforms take place.